BrianBartling/lily-lute/README.md

 * raiseNoteHeads: How much the note-head labels should be raised in staff-space units (default - `0.32`)
-* labelFont: Which font should be used to typeset the note-head labels?
-Currently the only option is `"Bravura"`, but can be set to another font if implemented according to the smufl encoding definitions.
-  (default - `"Bravura"`)
+* labelFont: Which font should be used?
+Currently the only option is `"Bravura"` (default - `"Bravura"`)

 * tab-duration.useFlags: Should durations use flags?